NicoleDwe/CDS-spatial/Week05/HW05/Week05_homework.md

 Create a simple end to illustrate your results (if relevant).
 The two possibilities for analysis are:

-1.  evaluate the impact of anthropic factors on the burial mound health , or
+1.  evaluate the impact of anthropic factors on the burial mound health, or
 2.  analyze formally the location preferences of the ancient mound builders
 3.  practice unsupervised and supervised classification in R